 Investor B Shares are currently available for purchase only through exchanges and dividend reinvestments by current holders of Investor B Shares and for purchase by certain employer-sponsored retirement plans.
 If you select Investor C Shares, you do not pay an initial sales charge at the time of purchase.
 However, if you redeem your Investor B Shares within six years after purchase or your Investor C Shares within one year after purchase, you may be required to pay a deferred sales charge.
 The charge will apply to the lesser of the original cost of shares being redeemed or the proceeds of your redemption.
 No deferred sales charge applies to shares that you buy through reinvestment of dividends or capital gains.
-You will also pay distribution fees of 0.75% and service fees of 0.25% for both classes of shares each year.
+You will also pay combined distribution and service fees as follows: